 William Kivell went on to grow the business and was joined by his sons forming Kivell and Sons, selling farm property and holding livestock auctions.

-Kivells is a very different firm form that founded by William Thomas Kivell in 1885, however the nature of the business and its ethics remain the same all be it with a much larger area of operation.
+Kivells is a very different firm from that founded by William Thomas Kivell in 1885, however the nature of the business and its ethics remain the same all be it with a much larger area of operation.

 The firm has recently became a limited company with one of the five directors being David Kivell, a great-grandson of William Kivell.

 It is organised around five divisions:-

 - Agricultural sales and auctions (including the 3 livestock markets at Holsworthy, Hallworthy and Exeter and on farm sales throughout the Westcountry).

 - Farm, Residential and Commercial Property (covering sales and lettings).

 - Professional and Valuation work (including surveys, property management, rent reviews and full project management)

 - Machinery and Heritage department (specialise in the sale of steam engines and all manner of vehicles, agricultural and domestic bygones).

 Kivells now operate from 6 main offices (Exeter, Holsworthy, Launceston, Callington, Liskeard and Bude) and 3 market centres (Holsworthy, Exeter and Hallworthy) and the firm employs around 170 full and part-time staff.